ministryofjustice/prison-visits-2/README.md

 Finally, if all steps are complete, a `Visit` is created by `BookingRequestCreator` and the `completed` template is rendered.

+## Processing a request

+The `Prison::VisitsController` is used by prison staff to accept or reject a visit request.
+It instantiates a `BookingResponse` object which is responsible for validating the response.
+This ensures that a slot or rejection reason is selected, and that other essential details are present, such as which visitors are banned when that is the reason for rejection.

+When the `BookingResponse` is valid, it is handed to the `BookingResponder`, which updates the `Visit` record with the new `processing_state` and saves any other information required.

 ## Configuration